reganjohnd/WebScraping/README.md

 # WebScraping_ShareOfSearch
-Input search terms (from .csv file) into search on Makro.co.za website.
+Input search terms (from .csv file) into search on online retailer website.
 Scrape the products that come up and the order in which they come up.

 **Potential vulnerabilities**
 Any external information used in web scraping is subject to change